-Honoured in ‘Fab Flock Five’ for 2015 (five best aesthetics papers published in 2015).
-Paper presented at the annual meeting of the British Society of Aesthetics at St. Anne’s College, University of Oxford (Sep, 2014), to the department of philosophy at the University of Michigan (Sep, 2014), the annual meeting of the American Society for Aesthetics in San Antonio (Nov, 2014), as well as the Eastern meeting of the American Philosophical Association in Philadelphia (Dec, 2014).
-Early ancestors were also presented at the University of Sheffield’s graduate seminar (Nov, 2009) and at a meeting of the University of Michigan’s Aesthetics Discussion Group (May, 2009).
+Paper presented at the annual meeting of the British Society of Aesthetics at St. Anne’s College, University of Oxford (Sep 2014), to the department of philosophy at the University of Michigan (Sep 2014), the annual meeting of the American Society for Aesthetics in San Antonio (Nov 2014), as well as the Eastern meeting of the American Philosophical Association in Philadelphia (Dec 2014).
+Early ancestors were also presented at a meeting of the University of Michigan’s Aesthetics Discussion Group (November 2009) and at the University of Sheffield’s philosophy graduate seminar (May 2009).

 In ‘Rethinking Sadomasochism’, Patrick Hopkins challenges the radical feminist claim that sadomasochism is incompatible with feminism.
 He does so by appeal to the notion of “simulation”.
 I argue that Hopkins’s conclusions are generally right, but they cannot be inferred from his simulation argument.
 Moreover, Hopkins neglects to address one of the central arguments advanced by radical feminists.
 I replace Hopkins’s simulation account with Kendall Walton’s more sophisticated theory of make-believe.
 I use this theory to blunt the unaddressed radical feminist criticism and, more generally, to better argue that privately conducted sadomasochism is compatible with feminism.